 “Needing help and not knowing where or how to get it is a very lonely place to be, whether you’re trying to graduate from high school, get through college, or do your job.”
 Glenda Ballard, Dean of the School of Human Development and Education

-Linked to the Schooling, Education and Society course, the Saturday workshops offer Education majors at St. Edward’s the chance to implement a curriculum and manage a classroom, skills they research and discuss throughout the semester.
-As the St. Edward’s students lead Breakthrough’s middle schoolers through a project — anything from designing their own energy bar to showcasing their community through photography — the 6th, 7th and 8th graders practice teamwork, critical thinking, problem solving, public speaking and more.
+The university has welcomed Breakthrough middle schoolers to its hilltop campus on three Saturdays each semester for workshops.
+As the college students lead Breakthrough’s middle schoolers through a project — anything from designing their own energy bar to showcasing their community through photography — the 6th, 7th and 8th graders practice teamwork, critical thinking, problem solving, public speaking and more.
 They get the added benefit of visiting a college campus and interacting with college students and professors.

 “It’s a chance for us to say, ‘I see you.
 I know what you’re dealing with.
-I’ve been right where you are,’” says Reynoso, who led a Saturday group as part of Schooling, Education and Society during her second semester at St. Edward’s.
+I’ve been right where you are,’” says Reynoso, who led a Saturday group during her second semester at St. Edward’s.
 “Seeing that my own story meant something to them gave me even more confidence to open up and try to connect with them.”

-Hernandez and other Education faculty members also recommend their students for Breakthrough summer fellowships where they teach local middle and high schoolers alongside other college students and Breakthrough alumni.
-After two weeks of intensive training, the fellows lead six-week sessions at schools in Austin, Manor and Del Valle independent school districts in core subjects like math and language arts, and in electives that help students explore interests, like art or fashion.
-Like the shorter spring and fall workshops, the summer session puts aspiring teachers at the head of the class right away.
+Many St. Edward’s students also serve as Breakthrough summer fellows, where they teach local middle and high schoolers alongside other college students and Breakthrough alumni.
+After two weeks of intensive training, the fellows lead six-week sessions at schools in Austin, Manor and Del Valle independent school districts in core subjects like math and language arts, and in electives that help students explore interests such as art or fashion.

 “Sometimes you’re standing up there and the kids won’t listen, or someone’s being disruptive, or your lesson is not getting through to them,” says Reynoso, who has been a summer fellow with Breakthrough twice.
 “You just want to cry, but you know you can’t.
 You have to figure it out and keep going.”

-Even though she’s just a freshman, Kasie Guzman ’23 knows that frustration well.
-With one summer session and the Schooling, Education and Society course under her belt, the Elementary Education major already has a few classroom-management tricks for keeping her students engaged, like quick walks on a nice day, call-and-answer cheers, and icebreaker games of Uno before school.
+Kasie Guzman ’23 knows that frustration well.
+With one summer session under her belt, the aspiring teacher already has a few classroom-management tricks for keeping the students she is teaching engaged, like quick walks on a nice day, call-and-answer cheers, and icebreaker games of Uno before school.
 She also looks for creative ways to present lessons, like “trashketball” contests with crumpled-up paper to illustrate fractions and percentages: 4 out of 5 shots made equals 80 percent.